Things I would tell young men about women as an older man. Non Incel and non-woman hating advice by Quinton Mitchell

 The biggest thing I would tell young men from my experiences would be that women don’t want to feel pressured or cornered into liking you.

 A lot of men were trained that “good ole fashioned” “romantic” “can’t eat, can’t sleep” “waking her up with a radio with both of yours supposedly favorite song” “running through a rainstorm” type-of-effort somehow equates to the automatic commitment by a female.
 This is a reductionist view to female agency, i.e., women are simply machines where if given simple inputs will naturally guarantee intended outputs.
-The dangerous part of the other side of this coin is that many men find is acceptable to treat women horribly, and sadly some women do respond to this, but that is more so out of a woman’s own self-esteem issues (i.e., many woman have self-esteem issues so I suspect in an unhealthy way that woman seek men that treat them badly, hoping that the man sufficing for their own feelings, will actually venerate them from these emotional lows).
+The dangerous part of the other side of this coin is that many men find is acceptable to treat women horribly to show tha that they don’t care about what a woman thinks, and sadly some women do respond to this, but that is more so out of a woman’s own self-esteem issues (i.e., many woman have self-esteem issues so I suspect in an unhealthy way that woman seek men that treat them badly, hoping that the man sufficing for their own feelings, will actually venerate them from these emotional lows).
 Yet, women when they snap out of these self-hatred and self-esteem issues will resent you.
 Don’t be the guy they end up resenting because they feel like you tricked them into being into some sort of “emotional matrix” full of gaslighting, manipulation, etc.

 In other words, the guys who think they are good guys but expect something in return by thinking pre-packaged gestures will equate to romance, and the men who purposely treat women badly to manipulate a woman’s tendency to self-criticize are the same type of man, just using different strategies to control women.